divaibhav/stringimplementation/README.md

             1. absoluteWeight will always be a positive value.
             2. LowerWeight can be find by adding all the lower case characters of the inputString.

+   10. WAP to print index of given character ch from inputString.

+                input:
+                char ch = 'a';
+                String inputString = "vaibhav";

+                output:
+                1

+   11. WAP to print all the index in newline of given character ch form the inputString.

+            input:
+            char ch = 'a';
+            String inputString = "vaibhav";

+            output:
+            1
+            5